ChorusOne/opus-pool-sdk/book/guide/3-stake.md

 -   [Writing the Staking Transaction Function](#writing-the-staking-transaction-function)
 -   [Next Steps](#next-steps)

-We will start by creating a basic form to integrate staking functionality into your application..
-This form will consist of an input field for the amount to be staked and a button to submit the transaction.
-Below is a basic implementation of this form in React:
+Staking is a core functionality of the OPUS Pool SDK, enabling users to lock their ETH to support network operations and earn rewards.
+This section will cover how to integrate staking into your application by creating a form which submits the transaction.

 ## The Form Component

+We will start by creating a basic form which consist of an input field for the amount to be staked and a button to submit the transaction.
+Below is an implementation of this form in React:

 ```typescript
 import React, { useState } from 'react';